Chernobyl Nuclear Power Plant sarcophagus: Ongoing issues

 The present shelter is constructed on top of the ruins of the reactor building.
 The "Mammoth Beam" that supports the roof of the shelter rests partly on the structurally unsound west wall of the reactor building that was damaged by the accident.
 The western end of the shelter roof is supported by a wall at a point designated axis 50.
 This wall is reinforced concrete and was cracked by the accident.

-Designed Stabilisation Steel Structure
+Designed stabilisation steel structure

-The DSSS is a yellow steel object that has been placed next to the wrecked reactor; it is 63 meters (207 ft) tall and has a series of cantilevers that extend through the western buttress wall, and is intended to stabilize the sarcophagus.
+The DSSS is a yellow steel object that has been placed next to the wrecked reactor; it is 63 metres (207 ft) tall and has a series of cantilevers that extend through the western buttress wall, and is intended to stabilize the sarcophagus.
 This was done because if the wall of the reactor building or the roof of the shelter were to collapse, then large amounts of radioactive dust and particles would be released directly into the atmosphere, resulting in a large new release of radioactivity into the environment.
 In December 2006 the "Designed Stabilisation Steel Structure" (DSSS) was extended until 50% of the roof load (about 400 tons) was transferred from the axis 50 wall to the DSSS.